josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 ![Firefox dev tools, with a wide array of easing types and options](/images/post_images/easing/firefox.png)

-But however you choose to define your easing curves, I recommend you take some time to make them more unique than the defaults.
+But however you choose to define your easing curves, I recommend you take some time to make them more unique than the default named functions.
+Use `cubic-bezier`, and while the extra options listed above are highly serviceable, don't be afraid to tinker if they aren't quite what you're looking for.

 You probably wouldn't limit your color palette to only predefined CSS named colors, so you probably shouldn't limit your movements to a small handful of preset curves, either.